Boston Sexual Harassment Lawyer

 In Massachusetts, there’s a 300-day statute of limitations from the date of the most recent offense or termination to file a claim for sexual harassment.
 In other words, if those 300 days have lapsed, you would be unable to file a claim.
 Therefore it is extremely important that you seek legal advice immediately if you feel you’ve been sexually harassed.
 Contact us

-If you feel you’ve been sexually harassed, you may be entitled to compensation for emotional distress, lost wages, medical benefits and attorney’s fees – rely on a sexual harassment lawyer from our legal team to get what you deserve.
+If you feel you’ve been sexually harassed, you may be entitled to compensation for emotional distress, lost wages, medical benefits and attorney’s fees – rely on a Boston sexual harassment lawyer from our legal team to get what you deserve.

 The first thing you should do is report it to your supervisor and your company’s human resource department.
 If the person causing the problem happens to be your supervisor, notify their supervisor and the human resources department.
-The next thing is to contact an experienced sexual harassment attorney for advice.
+The next thing is to contact an experienced Boston sexual harassment lawyer for advice.
 You may be entitled to:

 - Back pay